Fungal infections are becoming more common. Why are there no vaccines? - ExBulletin

 Gargiani said of the vaccine development, “As a risk-benefit investment proposition, it has failed.”
 “You wouldn’t put your retirement investment into this.”
 He said it could be eight years before a fungal vaccine is available in the United States.

-But as awareness of the impact of climate change on fungal infections grows, more funding could lead to faster development of fungal vaccines, Norris said.
+But as awareness of the impact of climate change on fungal infections grows, funding could expand and fungal vaccines could be developed sooner, Norris said.

 In response to growing public health concerns about serious and life-threatening fungal diseases, the National Institutes of Health announced in September released the framework On how the United States could create a vaccine for Valley Fever in the next decade.